Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Introduction

 There exists another family of astrophysical objects that have luminosities comparable to that of a galaxy: supernova explosions.
 The concept of using strong lensing of SNIa as a cosmological probe was pioneered in 1964 by Refsdal \cite{Refsdal1964b}, who showed that the strong lensing time delays can be used to directly measure the Hubble parameter, $H(z)$.
 However, since lensed supernovae are thought to be far rarer than lensed quasars, the idea of using them for cosmology has long been considered a fruitless endeavour.
 This changed with the recent observations of two lensed supernova events (the core collapse supernova ``Refsdal'' \cite{Kelly:2014mwa} in 2014 and the Type Ia supernova iPTF16geu \cite{Goobar:2016uuf} in 2016), which reinvigorated the field \cite{Pierel:2019pnr}.
-As highlighted by HOLISMOKES \cite{Suyu:2020opl}, cosmology with strongly lensed SNIa will soon be possible with surveys like LSST, which is expected to measure around a hundred such events \cite{LSSTscience,Marshall:2017wph,Goldstein:2018bue,Huber:2019ljb}.
+As highlighted by HOLISMOKES \cite{Suyu:2020opl}, cosmology with strongly lensed SNIa will soon be possible with surveys like LSST, which is expected to measure around a thousand such events \cite{LSSTscience,Marshall:2017wph,Goldstein:2018bue,Huber:2019ljb}.

 As previously mentioned, gravitational lensing remaps the source light from the source plane to the lens plane.
-While the source brightness is conserved in the process (since lensing is merely a geometrical effect for photons), the area in which source photons are remapped is not conserved.
-In other words, the surface brightness of the lensed images is different from the source surface brightness \ie the images are magnified.
+While the source surface brightness is conserved in the process, the area on the lens plane in which source photons are remapped is not conserved.
+In other words the flux of the lensed images is different from the source flux, their ratio defining the magnification factor.
 From lensing observations, one typically measures the ratio of magnification between the images by comparing their measured fluxes, but the total magnification is not directly measurable because the unlensed source brightness (\ie the unlensed source flux) is unknown.
 So, despite their relative rarity in comparison to lensed quasars, lensed SNIa have one compelling advantage: they allow the source brightness to be measured independently from lensing observations \cite{Oguri:2002ku}.

 By assuming that SNIa are standardisable candles, the brightness (and brightness decay after the explosion) can be inferred from the light curves of the lensed events, which are well known from unlensed supernovae observations.
 The total magnification can then be tightly constrained, reducing the uncertainties in the lens mass profile and improving the possible cosmological constraints \cite{Oguri:2002ku}.
 Since this enables us to measure the luminosity distance to these events, they can be used to test more fundamental aspects of the standard cosmological model.